 Since then, Greece has quickly become one of the most visited scuba diving sites in the world.
 With more than 4,000 islands and 12,000 miles of coastline, the Greek seas offer an ideal place for scuba diving.

 One of the best places to do scuba diving is in Santorini.
 The marine life that you can find the coast of Santorini is arguably well-known.
-The island’s waters, molded by a volcanic eruption that took place in the 16th century, are rich with mineral, supporting a solid range of coral and creatures.
+The island’s waters, formed by a volcanic eruption that took place in the 16th century, are rich with mineral, supporting a solid range of coral and creatures.

 These great volcanic eruptions have formed wonderful underwater backdrop giving scuba divers ceaseless options for wall dives and unending stops all over the volcanic islets and the caldera.

 Diving in the vicinity of the caldera is also possible; however, the southern side of the island is the one that offers a variety of delightful caves which you are able to explore with the help of a master diver who is familiar with the site.

 If you are interested in visiting Santorini for diving, this list of four beaches where you can scuba dive is worth checking out.

-Perissa Beach is a very famous beach resort that should be top of your list.
+…Is a very famous beach resort that should be top of your list.

 It’s an organised, developed beach with a plenty of comfortable beach chairs, umbrellas, as well as other amenities, such as lifeguards, playground, and of course a shower.
 It’s worth mentioning that it was awarded Blue Flag award for being organised and clean.

 When you reach the end of the beach is where you will find the diving spot.
 There are also two diving centres you can check out on this beach.
 Aside from that, however, you are able to pick from different water sports like windsurfing jet skiing, kayaking, and parasailing.
 Lastly, a wonderful water park with pools offers and water slides that cater to anyone of any age.